 Each bite of PotatoTortelli is a burst of flavors, the tender pasta envelops the creamy potato filling, creating a harmonious combination.
 The addition of pancetta adds a hint of saltiness and depth to the dish.
 It’s a delightful balance of textures and tastes that will leave you craving for more.

 Speaking from personal experience, I have to say that Tortelli di patate is a true taste of Arezzo’s culinary heritage, so don’t miss out.

 7. Maccheroni all’Ocio

 This is not your average maccheroni, now, when I say maccheroni, I don’t mean the regular macaroni that we’re used to.

 In Arezzo, they have their own special version of maccheroni that is quite different.
 These maccheroni are actually long shaped and fall into the category of “long pasta” (very similar to pappardelle pasta), the best part is the sauce that accompanies them, known as “sugo d’oca”.
 The secret to the deliciousnes lies in the sauce, which is made from locally-raised geese.

 The homemade pasta pairs wonderfully with the rich and savory goose sauce.
 Each bite is like a burst of deliciousness, and it’s definitely an experience you won’t forget.

-You can find Maccheroni con l’Ocio in restaurants and trattorias in Arezzo.
+You can find Maccheroni con l’Ocio in restaurants and trattorias in Arezzo, personally I have never found them in Florence, probably because Florence itself has many local specialties.
 It’s a specialty that showcases the local culinary heritage and is cherished by the community.
 So be sure to give it a try and savor the unique taste of this traditional dish.